If your child has bowel movements (BMs) in places other than the toilet, you know

 are very important in keeping stools soft and BMs regular.
 Make sure your child gets

 plenty of fiber-rich foods.
+Serve fresh

-and high-fiber bread and cereal.
+bread and cereal.

 Try these creative ways to add it to your child's diet: